grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 # Test-driving at the input boundary

-In this chapter, we'll be joining Johnny and Benjamin again as thy try to test-drive a system starting from its input boundaries.
+In this chapter, we'll be joining Johnny and Benjamin again as they try to test-drive a system starting from its input boundaries.
 This will hopefully show a picture of how abstractions are pulled from need and how roles are invented at the boundary of a system.
-THe further chapters will explore domain model.
-This example is based on severl assumptions:
+The further chapters will explore domain model.
+This example makes several assumptions:

-1. Johnny is a super programmer, who never makes mistakes
-2. No story slicing
+1. Johnny is a super programmer, who never makes mistakes.
+In real-life TDD, people make mistakes and correct them, sometimes they go back and forth thinking about tests and design.
+Johnny gets everything right the first time.
+Although I know this is a drop on realism, I hope that it will help my readers in observing how some TDD mechanics work.
+This is also why Johnny and Benjamin will not need to refactor anything in this chapter.
+1. There will be no higher-level tests.
+This means that Johnny and Benjamin will do TDD using unit tests only.
+This is why they will need to do some things they could avoid if they could write a higher-level test.
+A separate part of this book will cover working with different levels of tests at the same time.
+1. This chapter will avoid the topic of working with any I/O, randomness and other hard to test stuff.
+For now I want to focus on test-driving pure code-based logic.

+## Fixing the ticket office

+Johnny: What do you think about trains, Benjamin?

+Benjamin: Are you asking because I was travelling by train yesterday to get here?
+Well, I like it, especially after some of the changes that happened over the recent years.
+I truly think that today's railways are modern and passenger-friendly.

+Johnny: And about the seat reservation process?

+Benjamin: Oh yeah, that...
+I mean, why didn't they still automate the process?
+Is this even thinkable that in the 21st century I cannot reserve a seat through the internet?

+Johnny: I kinda hoped you'd say that, because our next assignment is to do exactly that.

+Benjamin: You mean reserving seats through the internet?

+Johnny: Yes, the railroads company hired us.

+Benjamin: You're kidding me, right?

+Johnny: No, I'm being really honest.

-3. No refactoring
+Benjamin: No way.

-4. No higher level tests
-4. ..?
+Johnny: Take your smartphone and check your e-mail, I already forwarded the details to you.

+Benjamin: Hey, that looks legit.
+Why didn't you tell me earlier?

+Johnny: I'll explain on the way.
+Come on, let's go.

 ## Initial objects

-TODO remember to describe how a TODO list changes!!!
+Benjamin: do we have any sort of requirements, stories or whatever to work with?

+Johnny: Yes, I'll explain some as I walk you through the input and output data structures.
+This will be enough to get us going.

 ### Request

-Johnny: Somebody's already written the part that accepts the HTTP request and maps it to the following structure:
+Johnny: Somebody's already written the part that accepts an HTTP request and maps it to the following structure:

 ```csharp
 public class ReservationRequestDto